yazz/VisualJS/README.md

 What is Coils "killer" feature?
 -------------------------------
-Sure, Coils supports Neo4j, Clojure, HTML5, synchronous server callbacks, and video recording a web user's session, but these are all things which are available elsewhere, even if they are alot of work.

 Coils **killer feature** is the **time travelling debugger**.
 This is an absolute "must" for maintenance of large web applications, meaning applications that may change fast, and live over a long period of time, where fast development interations are a must, much in the vein of the Lean Startup philisophy.

 What is Coils not good for?